ghga-de/milestones-docs/54-peacock-spider/technical_specification.md

 2) The requested file is registered
 3) The requested file is deleted

-If the reason why data is not available is of no interest and if the all dataset registered states are treated the same, the following responses will be returned:
+If the reason why data is not available is of no interest and if all dataset registered states are treated the same, the following responses will be returned:

 1) The file information endpoint either returns a payload or 404
 2) The dataset information returns either a payload or 404.